bvic23/VinceRP/README.md

 3. Set it up as a dependency to your project:
 `carthage update --platform iOS`

-OS X, tvOS and watchOS not yet tested/supported.
+tvOS and watchOS not yet tested/supported.

 Easy to use
 -------------